We all know the obvious things that hurt your credit score.

 Most people don’t know that high credit card balances affect your credit score more than anything besides late payments and collection accounts.

-The amount of available credit you are used is called your credit utilization ratio which accounts for 30% of your credit score.
+The amount of available credit you are using is called your credit utilization ratio, which accounts for 30% of your credit score.
 Only your payment history (35%) has a bigger impact on your score.
-I would recommend keeping your balances below 10-15% of your credit limit in order to maximize your FICO score.
+I would recommend keeping your balances below 10-15% of your credit limit to maximize your FICO score.

 2. Not Having a Mix of Credit Types

 Just having one or two types of credit on your report can hurt your credit score.
-The FICO scoring system takes into account multiple types of credit and loans a consumer has, making up 10% of your total FICO score.
+The FICO scoring system considers multiple types of credit and loans a consumer has, making up 10% of your total FICO score.